 All the cards listed below also have a welcome bonus, which you will receive after spending the minimum amount required in the time required.
 These are often low threshold minimums ($500-$1000) with plenty of time to meet the spend.

-- Learn how to apply for the AMEX Blue Cash Preferred
+- Learn how to apply for the Blue Cash Preferred® Card from American Express

-- Normally a $95 annual fee, WAIVED for military + spouses
+- $95 annual fee, but waived for military + spouses

-- 6% cash back on US supermarkets, including OCONUS/CONUS Commissaries
+- 6% cash back on US supermarkets on up to $6,000 per year (then 1%), including most OCONUS Commissaries

-- NEW: 6% cash back on US streaming services, including Apple Music, Netflix, Pandora, Spotify, Amazon Prime Video (full list here)
+- 6% cash back on select US streaming services, including Apple Music, Netflix, Pandora, Spotify, Amazon Prime Video (full list here)

-- NEW: 3% cash back on transit purchases such as taxis, Uber, Lyft, parking, tolls, trains, buses, subway, and more
+- 3% cash back on transit like taxis, Uber, Lyft, parking, tolls, trains, buses, etc

-- 3% cash back on US gas stations (including OCONUS NEX/AAFES)
+- 3% cash back on US gas stations (including OCONUS NEX or AAFES)

-The American Express Blue Cash Preferred is the best day-to-day cash back credit card for military servicemembers.
+The American Express Blue Cash Preferred is my #1 recommended cash back card for military.

 The 6% cash back at US supermarkets, including the DECA Commissary on base/post, is the best cash back offer available on any category.
 This cash back works overseas on US military bases, as Commissary transactions process like you are in the States.